Digital-Sports-Solutions-Official/DSS-website/DSS.md

 ## Timeline ideas
 - Highlighted events should slightly grow, icon should turn black and grow slightly as well
 - Just make the line one long thing and the middle section can be only the icon

+TODO make the funny logomark lines that Andrew is talking